theyiwenliu/ctakes-scale-out-with-uima-ducc/shangridocs/README.md

 ## Update 1/11/2016
 * Added CTAKESContentToMetadataHandler to convert the cTAKES XML output to metadata based on CTAKESContentHandler
 * CTAKESContentHandler path: shangridocs/shangridocs-services/src/main/resources/CTAKESContentHandler

+## Aditional Note
+The wait_for_completion property doesn't work for the main process to finish, i.e. we don't know the exact point when ducc finishes its job and generate output.
+Waiting for uima dev team's reply.